NethServer/docs/developer-manual/en/web_proxy.rst

 Authenticated mode
 ==================

-Authentication schema depend on system configuration:
+Authentication schema depends on system configuration:

 * standard authentication for system users is done over LDAP
 * if Samba is installed and the server is a Primary Domain Controller, clients can use NTLM authentication